v2fly/v2fly-github-io/docs/en_US/config/protocols/http.md

 * Name: `http`
 * Type: Inbound/Outbound

-The HTTP configuration is divided into two parts, `InboundConfigurationObject` and `OutboundConfigurationObject`, which correspond to the `settings` items in the inbound and outbound protocol configuration respectively.
+HTTP's configuration is divided into two parts, `InboundConfigurationObject` and `OutboundConfigurationObject`, corresponding to the `settings` element in the inbound and outbound protocol configuration respectively.

 ## InboundConfigurationObject